MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus an okay teleporter blue option.

-### Balance Mod

-The Repair Burst makes boarding safer.
-Have it ready in case your clone bay goes down, or for any other urgent repairs.
-It only takes 5 seconds to charge.

-It also means you can skip shields-3.
-Even delaying shields-4 may be reasonable, so you can be greedier looking for weapons in stores.

-With the Repair Burst and a clone bay, venting below 50% oxygen is reasonably safe.
-Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.
-The layout is a little awkward for this though, so maybe pre-vent and let O2 refill slightly.

-Flak artillery is slightly buffed, but still bad.
-Emergency Respirators sell for 12.

 ## Zoltan A

 The Zoltan Shield provides strong defence in most fights, the Halberd never misses, and the Leto is a backup if your weapons get damaged.
 Therefore this ship has a very safe start.
-It’s also important to find hacking or shield-breaking weapons before sector 3. **Delay shield upgrades** enough to visit any store with 80 scrap.
+It’s also important to find hacking or shield-breaking weapons before sector 3.
+Delay shield upgrades enough to visit any store with 80 scrap.

 Shields-4 is the next priority.
 You start with only engines-1.
 Engines-2 and engines-3 are cheap and work well with the Zoltan Shield, but shields-4 is still better.
 Fit in engine upgrades later, when you can.